 Nagtabon Beach, Puerto Princesa

 Nagtabon Beach is about an hour outside the town of Puerto Princesa.
 For this reason, it is generally overlooked by tourists.
-However, getting there is easy and cheap, and the quiet beach is well worth it.
+However, getting there is easy and cheap, and the quiet beach is well worth it for a fantastic Philippines guys trip.
 At the beach, you’ll be welcomed with your own hammock or deck chair, and locals will grill fresh fish for you.
 Add a cocktail or two into the mix and you will have the perfect day.

 White Beach, Boracay